What will I learn?

 How will I be assessed?

-Both formative assessments, allowing you to develop research and study skills as well as technical and expert knowledge and summative assessment feature in this programme.
+Final and in-session assessment will allow you to develop research and study skills as well as technical and expert knowledge.

-Summative assessments include written assignments, presentations, project and lab reports, practical based and online portfolios and open and closed examinations.
+Assessments include written assignments, presentations, project and lab reports, practical based and online portfolios and examinations.

 Where can I go from here?

 You can continue your studies with our BSc (Hons) Top-up programme, or enter industry.
-Many of our graduates use their skills to start a business or to work in wildlife conservation or consultancy with NGOs (Non-Government Organisations) or government bodies such as Natural England.
+Many of our graduates use their skills to start a business or to work in wildlife conservation or consultancy with NGOs (Non-Government Organisations) such as The Wildlife Trusts or government bodies such as Natural England.

 • Global Ecosystems